gregpalmr/dremio-backup-restore-on-kubernetes/README.md

 b.
 The Dremio instance is running and in a healthy state.

 c.
-Have a working **kubectl** cli session to your Kubernetes cluster
+Have a working **kubectl** cli session to your Kubernetes cluster.

 ## Step 1.
 Backup Dremio Coordinator node